lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 ## How do support tickets work at Lunch Money?

-Every page of Lunch Money has access to a "Feedback widget" located at the bottom right corner.
-Clicking on it opens up a text area wherein users can submit feedback, questions, bug reports, or whatever else is on their mind.
+Every page of Lunch Money has access to a feedback button located at the bottom right corner.
+Clicking on it opens up a text area wherein users can submit feature requests, questions, bug reports, or whatever else is on their mind.
 My server then bundles up the feedback with relevant user information into an email and sends it directly to my inbox.

 ![](/uploads/submit-bug.png)